Supported Formats for Adding/Updating Records

 Solution: When entering values to be imported into a "Created by" field, enter only user login names.
 You can find user login names in the following locations:

-• Departments & Users in Users & System Administration (Accessible only by cybozu.cn Administrators)
+• Departments & Users in Users & system administration (Accessible only by cybozu.cn Administrators)

 • In the URL of individual users' People page or profile details